 This cute neoprene harness by Boss + Boo ships from Brisbane.
+Check the latest price.

 Check out Dizzy Dog Collars for lots of on-trend dog harnesses, collars and leads.
+Check the latest price.

 You can get this stylish harness with a matching collar and lead.
+Check the latest price.

 I hope sharing my research and experience on harnesses for dogs has been helpful for you.
 In summary, I wasted lots of time and money trying different harnesses that I found online and in pet shops.

 What helped me the most, was to have a chat to my local vet and go by their recommendation.
 Knowing that all dogs are different, I would recommend you to do the same thing.
 Rather than google-ing what harness to buy for your dog, just ask your vet about it.